Mission: SMW supports community-centered investing in resilient and healthful food systems.

 Slow Money Wisconsin is a regional chapter of the Slow Money Alliance.
 We are bringing people interested in investing in local food enterprises and sustainable farms here in Wisconsin together with the sustainable farms and local food entrepreneurs seeking investment.
 We are also looking to have some fun along the way.

-Working with Forward Community Investment (FCI), Tera Johnson of the Local Food Profitability Center, and the Willy Street Co-op, we've instigated the Willy Street Co-op Local Vendor Loan Fund.
+Working with Forward Community Investment (FCI), Tera Johnson of the UW-Extension Food and Finance Institute, and the Willy Street Co-op, we've instigated the Willy Street Co-op Local Vendor Loan Fund.

-In 2013 we hosted our first ever Business and Investors Showcase, featuring 8 local food entrepreneurs.
-Over $400,000 worth of investment resulted from the 2013 Business and Investors Showcase to-date.
+In 2013 & 2014 we hosted our first Business and Investors Showcases, featuring 8 local food entrepreneurs in the first, and 9 in the second.
+Over $600,000 worth of investment resulted from the 2013 Business and Investors Showcase to-date.

 "Slow Money's BIS has been a unique and rewarding way for me to grow as an entrepreneur.
 It is a space that allows for beginning conversation between businesses and investors.
 These are conversations that I believe are leading to lifelong relationships.
 As a young businessperson with no real connections to funding sources outside of my small circle this event and community have become my foundation for building and maintaining these relationships.
 As a result of the BIS, I have engaged with two strong financial partners and continue to meet others on a consistent basis both in the food industry and investment industry." - Rufus Haucke, Just Local Foods